 Ponderosa Aero Club has been offering superior flight training and providing its membership with a well maintained fleet of aircraft since 1974.
 Our staff of qualified and experienced instructors provide training for private, instrument, commercial, multi-engine and flight instructor ratings in addition to backcountry checkouts, high performance, complex and tail wheel endorsements.
 We instruct under both Part 61 and Part 141 rules.
 Once you learn to fly at Ponderosa, you’ll never need to look elsewhere for your flying needs.
-Our fleet is comprised of basic VFR platforms for the pilot seeking a low cost solution to those $100 hamburger flights; technically advanced aircraft equipped with Garmin 430 GPS systems for those long cross country flights; a glass panel equipped Piper Seneca III for those looking for the added security of a twin.
+Our fleet is comprised of basic VFR platforms for the pilot seeking a low cost solution to those $100 hamburger flights and technically advanced aircraft equipped with Garmin 430, 530, and 650 GPS systems for those long cross country flights.
 Ponderosa also hosts numerous safety seminars and social activities throughout the year.

 A Breakdown of Basic Private Pilot Costs*

 |40 Hours FAA Minimum Required Total Time consists of:|

 |20hrs Aircraft Cessna 172 @ $92/hr + tax||$1950|

 |20 Hours Solo @ $92/hr + tax||$1950|

 * Keep in mind that this is the absolute minimum required by the FAA.
 The national average for total time of private pilot applicants is around 70 hours.
 Our students average 50-60 hours, so don’t be deceived by other flight schools that tell you that everyone can do this in 40 hours.
 A few folks can, but most won’t.
 We tell our students to plan on spending around $7000-$10,000.
 Hint: flying 2-3 times a week can go a long way in keeping the total cost down.